DinhTong/ConceptTagHistory/README.md

 - `python src/main.py`

 And....
 YAY!
-When you are done deativate the `venv`
+When you are done deactivate the `venv`
 - `deactivate`

 ## Windows